lkennxyz/podcast-blog/src/pages/blog/2021-06-27-keran-campaign-3-4-the-storm-before-the-calm.md

 ---
 templateKey: blog-post
-title: Keran Campaign 3:4 - The Storm Before the Calm
+title: Keran Campaign 3:4 - The Storm Before the Calm [BOOTLEG]
 date: 2021-06-27T21:23:23.809Z
 description: The gang continue their fight against the aberration of the Shadow Wastes.
 Later, Iaris makes his troubling views known